sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 bolting_means_21 <- as.data.frame(get_table(bolting_lm_21))
 ```

-Days between bolting and flowering
+Days between bolting and flowering (note: not included in manuscript)
-no post hoc models because not in paper

 ``` r